motorro/AppUpdateWrapper/README.md

 ```

 ## Logging
-Sometimes you'll want to see what is going on in an update flow.
+Sometimes you'll want to see what is going on in the update flow.
 The library supports logging to
 [Timber](https://github.com/JakeWharton/timber).

 ### Enabling logger
-The library itself does not plant any tree - you need to do it to get log output:
+The library itself does not plant any tree - you need to do it yourself to get log output:
 ```kotlin
 class App: Application() {
     override fun onCreate() {